-- For removal of Big Hoarding and signboard from the busy road to avoid traffic problem.
+- For removal of Big Hoarding and signboard from a busy road to avoid traffic problems.

-- Recently a PUBLIC INTEREST LITIGATION has been filed, for directing the "Delhi Traffic Police" to stop the method of sending challans to address by post, as it is being misused.
+- Recently, a PUBLIC INTEREST LITIGATION has been filed, directing the "Delhi Traffic Police" to stop the method of sending challans to address by post, as it is being misused.

 Who Can File A Public Interest Litigation?

-- Earlier it was only a person whose interest was directly affected along with others, whereby his fundamental right is affected who used to file such litigation.
+- Earlier, it was only a person whose interest was directly affected along with others, whereby his fundamental right was affected.

-- Now, the trend has changed, and, any Public-spirited person can file a case (PUBLIC INTEREST LITIGATION) on behalf of a group of person, whose rights are effected.
+- Now, the trend has changed, and, any Public-spirited person can file a case (PUBLIC INTEREST LITIGATION) on behalf of a group of persons, whose rights are effected.

-- It is not necessary, that person filing a case should have a direct interest in this PUBLIC INTEREST LITIGATION
+- It is not necessary, that the person filing a case should have a direct interest in the PUBLIC INTEREST LITIGATION

-For e.g. a person in Bombay, can file a PUBLIC INTEREST LITIGATION for, some labour workers being exploited in Madhya Pradesh or as someone filed a PUBLIC INTEREST LITIGATION in supreme court for taking action against Cracker factory in Sivakasi Tamilnadu, for employing child labour or the case where a standing practicing lawyer filed a PUBLIC INTEREST LITIGATION challenged a government policy to transfer High Court judges and similarly a lawyer filed a PUBLIC INTEREST LITIGATION for release of 80 under trials in a jail, who had spent more number of years in jail, than the period prescribed as punishment for offence, for which they were tried.
+For e.g. a person in Bombay, can file a PUBLIC INTEREST LITIGATION for, some labour workers being exploited in Madhya Pradesh or as someone filed a PUBLIC INTEREST LITIGATION in Supreme Court for taking action against a cracker factory in Sivakasi Tamilnadu, for employing child labour, or the case where a standing practicing lawyer filed a PUBLIC INTEREST LITIGATION challenging a Government policy to transfer High Court judges and similarly a lawyer filed a PUBLIC INTEREST LITIGATION for release of 80 under trials in a jail, who had spent more number of years in jail, than the period prescribed as punishment for offence, for which they were tried.

-It is clear that, any person, can file a PUBLIC INTEREST LITIGATION on behalf of group of affected people.
-However it will depend on every facts of case, whether it should be allowed or not.
+It is clear that any person, can file a PUBLIC INTEREST LITIGATION on behalf of group of affected people.
+However, it will depend on the facts of each case, whether it should be allowed or not.

 Against Whom A Public Interest Litigation Can Be Filed?